berkayuzer/berkayuzer/README.md

 Hi there.

-I'm an computer engineering student at Eskisehir Technical University (3/8).
+I'm a computer engineering student at Eskisehir Technical University (3/8).

 I'm currently learning software and development.